Is Digital Advertising Necessary?

 What is SEO?

-Search Engine Optimization (SEO), another one of the important marketing terms, is structuring your web presence in a way that helps ensure your website will rank high in the search results of search engines like Google, Yahoo, Bing, etc. Search engine optimization is important because “the majority of search engines users are more likely to click on one of the top 5 suggestions in the results pages (SERPS),” according to ReliableSoft.net and if you’re on the second or third page your chances of being clicked decreased substantially.
+Search Engine Optimization (SEO) is one of many important marketing terms.
+Essentially, it means structuring your web presence to helps ensure your site ranks high in the search results.
+This mainly happens through search engines like Google, Yahoo, Bing, etc. Search engine optimization is important because “the majority of search engines users are more likely to click on one of the top 5 suggestions in the results pages (SERPS),” according to ReliableSoft.net.
+In fact, if you’re on the second or third page your chances of being clicked decreased substantially.

 The algorithms search engines use to rank sites are continually changing and becoming more advanced.
-The primary reason for these upgrades is that talented marketers continue to figure out ways to hack the algorithms and get their sites to the top of the list even if they don’t belong there.
+The primary reason for these upgrades is that talented marketers continue to figure out ways to hack the algorithms and get their sites to the top of the list.
+Unfortunately, this happens even if they don’t belong there.

-For example, in the early day’s search engines ranked pages by combing through the text on a page and adding up the keywords found.
-So if you searched for ‘dog,’ then the page with ‘dog’ printed the most would be at the top of the list.
+For example, search engines used to rank pages by combing through the text on a page and adding up keywords.
+So if you searched for ‘dog,’ the page with ‘dog’ printed the most would top the list.
 As you can probably imagine, once this was discovered, people started exploiting this flaw by typing a keyword hundreds, if not thousands, of times in a text color that matched their background color.
 Now the search engines would see tons of a particular keyword while the user wouldn’t.

-Unfortunately, it’s not that easy anymore.
+Of course, digital advertising isn’t as easy as keyword stuffing anymore.
 Search engines’ algorithms have become so sophisticated that your site is not only ranked based on the content held within but also on the quality of inbound links to your site.
 This means if your website sells dog food and other pet-related sites provide a link to your site, then you’re going to have an excellent ranking with regard to the keyword ‘dog food.’
 However, if you sell dog food and there are a bunch of motorcycle sites linking to your website then your ranking is going to take a hit.